Mani47e/Webathon_project/README.md

  ![image](https://github.com/user-attachments/assets/2a17b74b-5307-4da9-bb6a-a52809ee90fc)

-Demo video url
+DEMO VIDEO URL
 [Download File from Google Drive](https://drive.google.com/file/d/1GWaOlDz2R2dsf8n_1PKCIeZYYoJci3I6/view?usp=drive_link)

-presentation url
+PRESENTATION URL
 [View File on Google Drive](https://drive.google.com/file/d/1GVDv4bsz6bVZ9YJhNNB2xkt_9qgNHFv_/view?usp=drive_link)

-7. Conclusion
+7. CONCLUSION
 Our grocery-selling website provides an intuitive and efficient way for users to shop for groceries online.
-With planned future improvements, we aim to enhance user experience, optimize seller management, and improve overall efficiency to create a comprehensive e-commerce solution for groceries.
+With planned future improvements, we aim to enhance user experience, optimize seller management, and improve overall efficiency to create a comprehensive e-commerce solution for groceries. we tried finishing the backend but due to time constrain we have to stop it and it will be done later.
 ________________________________________